Bikini-Clad Australian Model Madi Edwards Flaunts Curves In Red-Hot Beach Snaps

 Australian model Madi Edwards knows exactly how to rock a bikini, a point she easily proved once again in her latest Instagram post.
-While Edwards had launched a collection of her own swimwear last December under the name Marli that quickly sold out, she went with a red suit in this latest shot that perfectly accentuated all of her best features.
+While Edwards had launched a collection of her own swimwear last December — under the name Marli — that quickly sold out, she went with a red suit in this latest shot.

-Edwards sizzled in a red Pretty Little Thing bikini as she posed on a dock off a beach in Sydney, Australia.
-The Instagram post contains two photos from the same outing and Madi provided a great combination of both serious and light-hearted moments.
+Edwards sizzled in a red Pretty Little Thing bikini as she posed on a beachside dock in Sydney, Australia.
+The Instagram post contains two photos from the same outing, and Madi provided a great combination of both serious and light-hearted moments.

-Madi was wearing the Pretty Little Thing red cut-out bandeau top and matching red high tanga bottoms that allowed Edwards to flaunt some cleavage while showcasing her sculpted abs and slender legs.
-The Australian model teased that the photos were taken at sunset and she went virtually makeup-free for these stunning photos.
+Madi was wearing the Pretty Little Thing red cut-out bandeau top — and matching red high tanga bottoms — that allowed Edwards to flaunt some cleavage while showcasing her sculpted abs and slender legs.
+The Australian model teased that the photos were taken at sunset, and she went virtually makeup-free for these stunning photos.

 In addition to the revealing red bikini, Edwards wore some fairly simple pieces of jewelry.
 She wore a couple of rings on her fingers, some silver earrings, and a couple of necklaces including a silver heart pendant.
 Madi had her blonde tresses in loose beachy waves swept back over her head.